quintilesims/layer0/docs-src/docs/reference/cli.md

 <div class="divTable">
   <div class="divRow">
     <div class="divCellNoWrap">
-      --port _hostPort:containerPort/protocol_
+      --port _hostPort:containerPort/protocol_ ...
     </div>
     <div class="divCell">
-      <p>The port configuration for the load balancer. _hostPort_ is the port on which the load balancer will listen for traffic; _containerPort_ is the port that traffic will be forwarded to.
-You can specify multiple ports using _--port xxx --port yyy_.
+      <p>The port configuration for the load balancer.
+Multiple ports can be specified using _--port xxx --port yyy_. _hostPort_ is the port on which the load balancer will listen for traffic; _containerPort_ is the port that traffic will be forwarded to.
 If this option is not specified, Layer0 will use the following configuration: 80:80/tcp</p>
     </div>
   </div>
   <div class="divRow">